Selenography: Lunar cartography and toponymy

-In 1647, Johannes Hevelius produced the rival work Selenographia, which was the first lunar atlas.
-Hevelius ignored the nomenclature of Van Langren and instead denominated the lunar topography according to terrestrial features, such that the names of lunar features corresponded to the toponyms of their geographical terrestrial counterparts, especially as the latter were denominated by the ancient Roman and Greek civilizations.
+In 1647, Johannes Hevelius produced the rival work Selenographia, the first lunar atlas.
+Hevelius ignored the nomenclature of Van Langren and denominated the lunar topography according to terrestrial features, such that the names of lunar features corresponded to the toponyms of their geographical terrestrial counterparts, especially as Earth's features were denominated by the ancient Roman and Greek civilizations.
 This work of Hevelius influenced his contemporary European astronomers, and the Selenographia was the standard reference on selenography for over a century.

 Giambattista Riccioli, SJ, a Catholic priest and scholar who lived in northern Italy authored the present scheme of Latin lunar nomenclature.
 His Almagestum novum was published in 1651 as summary of then current astronomical thinking and recent developments.
 In particular he outlined the arguments in favor of and against various cosmological models, both heliocentric and geocentric.
 Almagestum Novum contained scientific reference matter based on contemporary knowledge, and contemporary educators across Europe widely used it.
 Although this handbook of astronomy has long since been superseded, its system of lunar nomenclature is used even today.

 The lunar illustrations in the Almagestum novum were drawn by a fellow Jesuit educator named Francesco Grimaldi, SJ.
 The nomenclature was based on a subdivision of the visible lunar surface into octants that were numbered in Roman style from I to VIII.
 Octant I referenced the northwest section and subsequent octants proceeded clockwise in alignment with compass directions.
 Thus Octant VI was to the south and included Clavius and Tycho Craters.

 The Latin nomenclature had two components: the first denominated the broad features of terrae (lands) and maria (seas) and the second denominated the craters.
 Riccioli authored lunar toponyms derived from the names of various conditions, including climactic ones, whose causes were historically attributed to the Moon.
 Thus there were the seas of crises ("Mare Crisium"), serenity ("Mare Serenitatis"), and fertility ("Mare Fecunditatis").
 There were also the seas of rain ("Mare Imbrium"), clouds ("Mare Nubium"), and cold ("Mare Frigoris").

 The topographical features between the maria were comparably denominated, but were opposite the toponyms of the maria.
 Thus there were the lands of sterility ("Terra Sterilitatis"), heat ("Terra Caloris"), and life ("Terra Vitae").
-However, these names for the highland regions were supplanted on later cartographs (maps).
+These names for the highland regions were supplanted on later cartographs (maps).
 See List of features on the Moon for a complete list.

-Samples of lunar maps in the Selenetopographische Fragmente by Johann Hieronymus Schröter.
+Lunar maps from 1791 in the Selenetopographische Fragmente by Johann Hieronymus Schröter.